 Wood houses are more commonly found in areas prone to earthquakes.
 The higher strength-to-weight ratio and flexibility of wood can help a house to survive in earth movements.

 Being a sustainable and renewable material, wood houses are great for the environment.
-Wood logs consume less energy and water than bricks, steel and concrete to be processed and be ready a building material, which leads to less carbon footprint to build a wood house than a brick house.
+Wood logs consume less energy and water than bricks, steel and concrete to be processed and be ready as a building material, which leads to less carbon footprint to build a wood house than a brick house.

 Wood is more prone to natural damage than brick, reducing the potential expectancy of wood houses.
 Insects, such as termites, carpenter ants and carpenter bees, and water can cause damage to under-maintenanced wood houses.
 Constant monitoring and regular maintenance to scrap and paint wood houses are needed over the life of wood houses, heightening the maintenance cost.